This is part of my Third Friday Cocktails series. Find cocktail recipes, drink mixing techniques and lore right here on the 3rd Friday of the month.

 The Manhattan is a thing of beauty and joy forever.
 It’s got depth and complexity and you can easily customize it to your particular tastes.
 What’s more, if you master the nuances of the Manhattan, you’ve effectively mastered the building blocks of most classic cocktails.
-What follows in my personal Manhattan recipe, but also a bit of drink theory and some suggestions for customizing and tweaking the drink to your liking.
+You don’t really need a Manhattan recipe, you just need the basic ratios and ingredients.
+From there, play around with the proportions and contents until you find your perfect Manhattan recipe.

 - A Whiskey